CANToolz/CANToolz/README.md

 CANToolz is a framework for analysing CAN networks and devices.
 This tool based on different modules which can be assembled in pipe together and can be used by security researchers and automotive/OEM security testers for black-box analysis and etc.
-You can use this software for ECU discovery, MITM testing, fuzzing, bruteforcing, scanning and etc
+You can use this software for ECU discovery, MITM testing, fuzzing, bruteforcing, scanning or R&D testing and validation

 This platform is a try to unify all needed tricks/tools and other things that you can do with CAN bus in one place.
 I have found, that there are many tools available, from Charlie Miller and Chris Valasek tools to UDS/CAN tools by Craig Smith.